 And this is not just about ambulance services: we have seen in recent years and in some of those Coroner’s proceedings problems of this type with locally agreed policies on the operation of s136 of the Mental Health Act.
 You might remember the case of Terry Smith in Surrey, where local policy expressly stated (and still states!) that officers who have detained someone who is ‘violent’ or ‘unmanageably disruptive’ are more likely to require removal to custody as well as those who are known to the under the influence of drugs.
 So where Mr Smith had contact with the ambulance service initially but where the police were called because of agitated behaviours, the use of s136 lead to his removal to the police station and local policy said nothing to even countenance that may not always be safe.
 It did contain a vague paragraph stating the obvious: that if someone required urgent medical attention they should be taken to an Emergency Department but the document made no attempt to reconcile the contradiction that can occur between the need for urgent medical attention and the imperative to take ‘unmanageably disruptive’ people to custody.
 And just to be fair to Surrey, their policy isn’t isolated: similar problems existed in the policy in place at the time of the deaths of James Herbert and of Leon Briggs – all three cases occurring in different parts of the United Kingdom, so we can infer this is about something more deeply ingrained in our health system’s approach to these matters.

 And in all fairness to the point I’m making here: there are guidelines out there in the real world about ABD – some of them more recent, but others are older.
 The Royal College of Emergency Medicine and, separately, the Faulty of Forensic and Legal Medicine have published guidelines on these matters.
-The RCEM guidelines from 2016 are linked within the Guardian article covering this Coroner’s request for clarification about ABD after the death of Mr Oak.
+The RCEM guidelines from 2016 were linked within the Guardian article covering this Coroner’s request for clarification about ABD after the death of Mr Oak (these guidelines were updated in 2022).
 And yet the ambulance service have been known in some areas to say, “Those guidelines don’t apply to us”.
 Well, no they don’t – strictly speaking.
 But on what basis does the ambulance service reject the clinical guidance of the United Kingdom’s specialist Royal College for Emergency Medicine?!
 These guidelines don’t ‘apply’, strictly speaking’ to the police service either, but I’m not sure where we’d start in any rejection of them, unless that objection were a legal one, where we can claim at least some competence.
 But if the RCEM guidance isn’t sufficient, then we also need to know where the ambulance service stands on –

 - Nice Guidelines on Violence, NG10 – published in 2015